vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/other.md

 ### How do I migrate connection-related elements from config.json to connections.json?

 As of version 1.0.0,
-we've removed all connection-related elements from the [project config file](../references/project_config.md) and migrated them to a new
+all connection-related elements from the [project config file](../references/project_config.md) have been migrated to a new
 [project connections JSON file](../references/project_connections_config.md)(`connections.json`).
-As part of this change, both `mp-test` and `mp-build` will offer to migrate connection-related elements to the `connections.json` file when present in the `config.json` file (The new `connections.json` file is also added to the project's `.gitignore` to prevent sensitive information from being committed).
+As part of this change, both `mp-test` and `mp-build` will offer to migrate connection-related elements to the `connections.json` file when present in the `config.json` file (The new `connections.json` file is automatically added to the project's `.gitignore` to prevent sensitive information from being committed).
-Regardless of whether the user decides to migrate the values or not, the found elements will be deleted from the `configuration.json` file.
 Moving all the connection-related information away from the `config.json` file allows users to include their project configuration file in version control, making using the same `container_repository` for the project easier.